nitianabhigyan/Writeups/Anthem writeup.md

 ### RDP
 Fairly staright forward.

-While logging in, remmeber you bases, short names are good and a strong enumeration goes long way!!!
+While logging in, remember you bases, short names are good and a strong enumeration goes long way!!!

 Other than that be "aware" of playing with file oermissions and maybe read up on your icacls.